Canon M100 versus Canon M3

 The Canon EOS M100 and the Canon EOS M3 are two digital cameras that were officially introduced, respectively, in August 2017 and February 2015.
 Both the M100 and the M3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is somewhat larger (4 percent) than the Canon M100.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is considerably larger (4 percent) than the Canon M100.
 Moreover, the M3 is markedly heavier (21 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the M3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.